Education in California: K–12

 Mission High School, founded in 1890, is located in San Francisco.

-California is the most populous state of the U.S. and has the most school students, with over 6.2 million in the 2005–06 school year, giving California more students in school than 36 states have in total population and one of the highest projected enrollments in the country.
-About 25% of school students are English learners, compared to 9% nationally.
-Approximately 22% of African Americans and Hispanic Californians are living in poverty and only 68% of students living below the poverty line will graduate from high school.
+California serves over 6 million K - 12 students, making it the largest public school system in the United States.
+About 25% of school students are English learners, compared to 9% nationally.Approximately 22% of African Americans and Hispanic Californians are living in poverty and only 68% of students living below the poverty line will graduate from high school].
 The state of California implemented the Dropout Recovery and Prevention Act (SB 65) in 1985 to address high school and elementary dropout rates.
 The program was expanded in 2004 due to its success in lowering the state's dropout rate.
 Senate Bill 65 initiated three new dropout prevention efforts: the Pupil Motivation and Maintenance Program, the Alternative Education Outreach Consultant (AEOC) Program, and the Educational Clinic Program.

 Torrance High School, founded in 1917, is located in Torrance.

-According to Governor Jerry Brown in 2014, "almost 30% are either undocumented or don't speak English."
+According to then Governor Jerry Brown "almost 30% are either undocumented or don't speak English."
+Here the then governor was highlighting the linguistics and immigration diversity within the state of California.
+Since then the population of students who identify as English Second Language (ESL) has also increased in the state.